darklang/docs/docs/building-blocks.md

 ## Lambdas for Manipulating Lists and Datastores

 Dark doesn't use `while` or `for` loops to transform lists and query datastores.
 Instead, you use lambdas in conjunction with functions like `List::map` and `DB::query`.
 Lambdas are anonymous functions of type `Block`.
-Lambdas start with forward slashes `/` and have a series of comma-delimited named parameters that are scoped to a *body* expression.
+Lambdas start with backward slashes `\` and have a series of comma-delimited named parameters that are scoped to a *body* expression.

 ![Example of a List Map with a Lambda](assets/buildingblocks/lambda/lambda_list_map_example.png)